Welcome to Corbett GT - School Coordinator: Brandy Bagnall

-Fall Transfer Testing Dates: October 4.
-This is for students transfering into Corbett who were identified gifted at their previous school.
+Fall Transfer Testing Dates: TBD This is for students transfering into Corbett who were identified gifted at their previous school.
 Testing will take one morning session and be online.
 Students will still get their lunch break, but the time will be determined based on the testing schedule.
 Students must be on time and present for testing.

 Experiences and Competitions

 Academic UIL - With 11 events to choose from students can choose their preferred subject and shine!
 Practices begin in November and meets will be held in January and February.
 Little known fact: students who advance to state at the high school level can actually earn scholarship money.
 Why not practice now?
 For more information regarding events and coaches see the UIL page.